 Nashville.
 His happiness was shortlived, for soon after

 their arrival, horrible hauntings began.
 A huge black bird

-with fi ery eyes and a terrible stench dive-bombed him
+ery eyes and a terrible stench dive-bombed him

 while he was plowing his fi eld.
 At home, strange noises

 were heard, and his three sons (presumably by a previous

 marriage) were awakened by what sounded like a giant

 rat gnawing at their bedposts.

 The poltergeist phenomena were followed by a disem-

 bodied spirit, whom the family called “Kate Batts’ witch,”